barrucadu/barrucadu.co.uk/index.markdown

-I am Michael Walker, otherwise known online as **barrucadu**.
-I am currently a **Ph.D student** in the **Department of Computer Science** at the **University of York**.
+I am Michael Walker, otherwise known online as barrucadu.
+I am a Computer Science Ph.D Student at the University of York.
+Although I'm currently on a little break and interning at [Pusher](https://www.pusher.com) in London this summer, writing Go.

-My research relates to **nondeterministic concurrency in pure functional programming languages**, such as **Haskell**.
-Increasingly, turning to concurrency for performance gains is a no-brainer, but it can be hard to get it right.
+My research relates to nondeterministic concurrency, and I'm doing my work in Haskell.
+Increasingly, turning to concurrency for performance gains is a no-brainer, but it can be hard to get right.
 Concurrency is hard in a number of areas:

-- Testing, due to nondeterminism inherent in the underlying primitives and abstractions, meaning we need **new techniques**.
+- Testing, due to nondeterminism inherent in the underlying primitives and abstractions, meaning we need new techniques.
-- Formal verification, in the presence of abstractions like **first-class functions**, **lazy evaluation**, and **"higher-order" state**; many of which are essential in a pure functional language.
+- Formal verification, in the presence of abstractions like first-class functions, lazy evaluation, and "higher-order" state;
+  many of which are essential in a pure functional language.
-- Optimisation, as compiler optimisations typically stop as soon as **side-effects** are involved.
+- Optimisation, as compiler optimisations typically stop as soon as side-effects are involved.

-My recent work has been on checking temporal logic properties of concurrent Haskell programs, building upon the Deja Fu work documented in a paper and a technical report.
-I plan to submit a paper on this to [RV'16](https://rv2016.imag.fr), I am also preparing a new account of Deja Fu to submit to the Journal of Functional Programming.

-The plans for the rest of my Ph.D include:

-- Systematic testing of temporal logic properties *(current work)*.
-- Safe, automated, concurrency introduction for generate-and-test search computations.
-- Using types to enforce interesting concurrent safety properties, beyond just deadlock freedom.
+I recently submitted a paper on checking temporal logic properties of concurrent Haskell programs to [RV'16](https://rv2016.imag.fr).
+Next I plan to look at testing distributed systems with lossy communication channels, such as UDP.
+Such channels have less overhead than lossless ones, and so if you need rapid data transfer and can tolerate a bit of loss, they're a good choice.
+They also underly lossless protocols, such as TCP.

 See my [publications](publications.html) and [CV](cv.pdf).
 If you're looking for something to work on, see my